Bira/octopus-carnival/_drafts/wir-neverwinter-shadow-scion.md

 Now, I think that either in the 4e FR book or somewhere near the end of third edition, you had this metaplot event where the survivors of ancient Netheril started coming back.
-Turns out one of their island cities survived the fall by crossing over into the Shadowfell, much like the eladrin did with the Feywild.
+Turns out another one of their island cities survived the fall by crossing over into the Shadowfell, much like the eladrin did with the Feywild.
 They spent all this time there, and were mutated by the plane's energies.
 Now they're returning to the world bent on ruling it again, and are engaged in sinister conspiracies the world over.
 These people consider themselves heirs to Netheril and call themselves Shadovar.
+They're fascists.

 And sure enough, there are Shadovar in the Neverwinter Wood, trying to repair Xinlenal.